tmteam/NFun/Specs/Arrays.md

 a[b:e]
 ```

-Allows you to get 'slice' - subarray, that starts from b-th element of origin array and ends with e-th element of origin array 'a'
+Allows you to get 'slice' - subarray, that starts from b-th element of origin array and ends with e-th element of origin array `a`

-'b' and 'e' has type of int32.
+`b` and `e` has type of `int32`.
 The enumeration starts with 0

 ```
 array = [1,4,0,3]